 Squarespace is another a drag and drop website builder similar to Wix that has really built a name for itself over the last few years with its attractive site templates and premium feel.

 It’s perfect for beginners with no coding knowledge and no interest in learning — building a highly customized site isn’t necessary for everyone, and Squarespace still lets you create a professional, attractive store using drag and drop.

 Squarespace puts emphasis on aesthetics with beautiful shop fronts, and has marketed itself towards creative industries such as fashion, music and art.
-It’s used by some pretty huge artists, including as Keanu Reeves, Leon Bridges and John Malkovich.
+It’s used by some pretty huge artists, including Keanu Reeves, Leon Bridges, and John Malkovich.

 - Very simple to use as drag and drop

 - Beautiful templates place focus on aesthetics — great for visual products and artists